ffund/ml-notebooks/notebooks/8-lab-neural-net-music-classification-torch.md

 Plot the *training* loss vs. the epoch number for all of the learning rates on one graph (use `semilogy` again), using a different color for each learning rate.
+Do *not* include the test loss in this plot.

 You should see that the lower learning rates are more stable, but converge slower, while with a learning rate that is too high, the gradient descent may fail to move towards weights that decrease the loss function.